AH11037/sandboxGame/README.md

 - an approximation of gravity for solids, liquids and gases
 - A working neighbor-checking system for adjacent grid squares
 - Basic cellular automata logic

+Warning ⚠️ - **THE FOLLOWING IMAGES ARE ALL OUT OF DATE.
+I'M NOT BOTHERED TO FIX THEM**
 ## Screenshot
 <img width="400" alt="{45028B89-34D3-4D3E-920D-DBA5E4CFAF93}" src="https://github.com/user-attachments/assets/48fedee7-3245-468a-acd7-a97c82cb507d" /> <br>
 ## Features